-This is the third post out of 4 that I wrote for Locum Organiser and Medical Exam Prep last year.
-They provide some newer suggestions on prevention....
-Working as medics we are often rushed off our feet with barely time to take a comfort break or breathe.
-There are competing demands on our attention from … Continue reading Preventing Burnout Part 3 – Increasing our recharge at work
+This is the last post that I wrote for Locum Organiser and Medical Exam Prep last year.
+There are 4 posts in all.
+They provide some newer suggestions on prevention, much of which link in with the Wheel of Wellbeing Our lives are often frenetic both at home and at work.
+The last person that … Continue reading Preventing Burnout Part 4 – Increasing our recharge at Home

 Many of us enter medical school having been top of our year group, or at least in the top few.
 Some of us may never have failed an exam.
 We start medical school, discover that we are no longer so unique, and find ourselves amongst student peers equally intelligent and high-achieving.
 I remember being totally … Continue reading Fear of failure.
 My story